Question and Answers with Doug

 - Answer: First we want to thank you for visiting our website.
 We hope you found our website user-friendly and informative.
 Be sure to visit our website regularly as we have many wonderful events scheduled and weekly fantastic sales.
 As for memorial stones…we do have a selection to offer.
 I am not sure what exactly you are wanting in a way of a memorial stone.
 Our stones are from our vendor, Massarelli’s, and they come in different shapes and sizes and different price points with various scripts embedded on the front.
 I see that you are here in Richmond.
 I would suggest stopping by the store and seeing our selection of memorial stones.
 Again, we want to thank you for taking the time to visit our website.

 Question: : Looking for a plant to prevent erosion on the riverbank on the Rappahannock River.
 Recently had hillside graded and drainage system put in.
 Would like something that will not attract snakes, rodents etc., and be fairly low.
 Wonder about liriope?
 Something low maintenance preferred.

-- Answer: Liriope is a excellent choice of plant.
+- Answer: Liriope is an excellent choice of plant.
 I would recommend the Liriope spicata which is sometimes referred to as “creeping Liriope”.
 Other choices of plant material to consider are Creeping Phlox (which is a spring blooming perennial and comes in white, pink, purple, & red).
 More choices of groundcover are the Vinca vine and the Euonymus coloratus.
 Let us know what we can do to help you further with this project.
 Be sure to take advantage of March as the perfect spring planting month.

-Question: I have several wild animals in my back yard.
-Squirrels, deers, rabbits and turtles.
+Question: I have several wild animals in my backyard.
+Squirrels, deer, rabbits, and turtles.
 The deer and squirrels are eating all my apples before I can get one off the tree.
 Is there anything I can put down to turn them away?